simonbuist/shatteredcoast/The New World/Dogstail.md

 #city #Elandir
-Dogstail is an [[Arrusa|Arrusan]] town located on the southern coast of the [[Isle of Stanhal]], along the coast of the [[Narrows of Elfhome]].
+Dogstail is an [[Arrusa|Arrusan]] town located on the southern coast of the [[Isle of Stanhal]] in [[Elandir]], along the coast of the [[Narrows of Elfhome]].
 Dogstail's reputation as a seedier locale comes from its comparative lack of government presence and the prominence of its smuggling guilds.

 Dogstail is built upon a small plateau surrounded by the marshes that occupy most of the western region of the [[Isle of Stanhal]], and everyone has heard about its pervasive fetid scent.